izabelaoska/next-users-list/README.md

-## Next.js application that fetches users and displays details of each.
+## Next.js application that fetches users data and displays it.

 Build with Nextjs and CSS.